SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony_Professional_Video_Monitor.md

 #### Serial SDAP Connection

-This driver uses a serial connection for SDAP and requires the following input during element creation:
+This connector uses a serial connection for SDAP and requires the following input during element creation:

 SERIAL CONNECTION: